nzakas/understandinges6/manuscript/13-Modules.md

 import { identifier1, identifier2 } from "./example.js";
 ```

 The curly braces after `import` indicate the bindings to import from a given module.
 The keyword `from` indicates the module from which to import the given binding.
-The module is specified by a string representing the path to the module.
+The module is specified by a string representing the path to the module (called the *module specifier*).
 Browsers use the same path format you might pass to the `<script>` element, which means you must include a file extension.
 Node.js, on the other hand, follows its traditional convention of differentiating between local files and packages based on a filesystem prefix.
 For example, `example` would be a package and `./example.js` would be a local file.
 I'll discuss specific details on how browsers and Node.js load modules in the "Loading Modules" section, after finishing the basics of importing and exporting.

 I> The list of bindings to import looks similar to a destructured object, but it isn't one.